Healthcare in Colombia is a perfect balance of high quality, easy access, and low cost.

 When the World Health Organization ranked the healthcare systems of 191 countries, Colombia came in at #22.
 That is better than Canada (#30) and the United States (#37).
 On top of this, when financial publication América Economía put together their latest annual list of Latin America’s top 43 hospitals, 22 of those hospitals were based in Colombia.
 That means that half of the top Latin American hospitals are located in Colombia.

-Four of these hospitals are Joint Commission International accredited, the gold standard in world health.
+Five of these hospitals are Joint Commission International accredited, the gold standard in world health.
 Two are located in Bogotá (Fundación Cardioinfantil – Instituto de Cardiología, and Hospital Universitario Fundacion Santa Fe de Bogotá), one is located in Medellín (Hospital Pablo Tobón Uribe), and one is located just outside of Bucaramanga (Fundación Cardiovascular de Colombia – Instituto del Corazón).

 There are many, many excellent hospitals and clinics all around Colombia which offer services from routine office visits and testing, to complex procedures such as joint replacements, organ transplants, ICU services, and cancer treatment.